davidbmaier/totd-bot/README.md

 ## Planned features

-- Some external storage to keep track of the servers it has to send the message to (or some simple logic like looking for a channel name pattern).
+- Some persistent storage to keep track of the servers it has to send the message to (currently just sends to a test server).
+Will also need some configuration commands to set it up.
 - More data (currently uses TM and TMX when available) - there's probably more interesting metadata the bot could display.
+  - How many TOTDs did the author have before?
+  - Current WR (but I guess that's not very useful when it gets TOTD)